-There will be classes offered this Spring throughout Alameda County
+There will be classes offered this year throughout Alameda County

 The twelve sessions of NAMI FAMILY-TO-FAMILY Education Program are presented by a team of NAMI Alameda County volunteers, specially trained family members.
 This Program is offered up to two times a year.
 Classes meet weekly.
 You must be at least fourteen and have a mentally ill relative or significant other to qualify.
 NAMI membership is not required.

 The Program provides education about major mental illnesses, medications and the brain, and skills training in communicating, problem solving, empathy and self-care.
 It provides support through networking with others who have mentally ill loved ones, and offers resource options in the community.
 Understand more about how to live with mental illness in someone you love and how to better support both them and yourself.
 Family members are their ill loved one's most important resource.
 Education and support are your tools.